larabatman/annotation_of_eukaryotic_genome/README.md

 Run 04b_plot_TE_landscape.sh

 This script is a wrapper that launches the R script that was provided through course material to plot the TE divergence binning produced by the previous step.
 It has been slighlty modified to accomodat our specific working environement as well as to include dating estimates by using the estimated substitution rate for Brassicaceae as r=8.22*10^-9 substitutions per synonymous site per year and the insertion time as T = K/2r, K=sequence divergence.
-Recent peaks can my appreciated, with Copia spiking at 0.9 Myr.
+Recent peaks can be appreciated, with Copia spiking at 0.9 Myr.
 Gypsy appears to dominate between 2-10 Myr, with broad peaking and lots of mass.
-Overall, Gypsy dynamics are more prominent than Copia, with Copia haveing a very recent burst and a substantial ancient load while Gypsy being more broad, mid-age.
-Recent Copia activity is thus detectable, but small, most Copia copies are old and ypsy is the main actor, while also accumulating older copies.
+Overall, Gypsy dynamics are more prominent than Copia, with Copia having a very recent burst and a substantial ancient load while Gypsy being more broad, mid-age.
+Recent Copia activity is thus detectable, but small, most Copia copies are old and Gypsy is the main actor, while also accumulating older copies.

 ## Annotation of genes with the MAKER pipeline
 MAKER integrates multiple source of evidence for eukaryotic genome annotation.
 Namely, it contains ab initio prediction models using tools like Augustus and GeneMark to prdict gene structures based on sequence patterns, but also accepts RNA-seq data which provides evidence of gene expression as well as protein homology-based annotation which uses known protein sequences from related species to predict gene structures with, for example, BLAST to identify conserved genes through alignement between transcripts and known proteins to genome.